September 2, 2020

-To remove all the containers that are stopped in the application, follow this command:
+To remove all the containers that stopped in the application, follow this command:

 docker container prune

-To limit the removal of containers that are stopped previously, for example, according to the time frame use the following command:
+To limit the removal of containers that stopped, for example, according to the time frame, you can use the following command:

 docker container prune --filter "until=24h"

-Volumes are used for multiple containers and it is very likely there will be an collection of unused or stopped volume files.
+Volumes are used for multiple containers and it is very likely there will be a number of either unused or stopped volume files.

 docker volume prune